intel/media-delivery/doc/howto.rst

 Managing permissions between container and a host might be tricky.
 Remember that the user you have under container (by default Media Delivery containers have user account named 'user') generally speaking is not the same user you have on your host system.
-Hence, you might have all bunch of access problems that container user can't write to the host folder or it can write there, but host user can't delete these files and you are forced to use ``sudo`` to modify them).
+Hence, you might have access problems that container user can't write to the host folder or it can write there, but host user can't delete these files and you are forced to use ``sudo`` to modify them).
 The way to handle all that correctly would be to start container